Gary Pallister

 Gary Andrew Pallister (born 30 June 1965) is an English former professional footballer and sports television pundit.
 As a player he was a defender from 1984 to 2001 and is most noted for his nine-year spell at Manchester United, where he formed a formidable defensive partnership with Steve Bruce and won 15 trophies including four Premier League titles, three FA Cups and the European Cup Winners Cup.

-Pallister also had several spells with Middlesbrough that yielded over 200 appearances combined over both periods, as well as briefly playing on loan with Darlington in 1985.
+Pallister also had two spells with Middlesbrough that yielded over 200 appearances combined over both periods, as well as briefly playing on loan with Darlington in 1985.
 He was capped 22 times by England between 1988 and 1996, as well as earning nine caps for the England B team.

 Following his retirement, Pallister has worked in the media and has appeared as a television pundit for both BBC Sport and ITV Sport, with appearances on Football Focus and Final Score.

 Club career

 Middlesbrough

 Although born in Ramsgate, Kent, Pallister grew up in Norton, County Durham and supported nearby Middlesbrough F.C.
 His footballing career started at non-league Billingham Town.
 At the age of 19 he joined his boyhood club, Middlesbrough, as a defender; he made 156 league appearances over nearly five seasons, and helped them win consecutive promotions to the Football League Second Division in 1987, and then the First Division in 1988.
 He moved to Manchester United on 29 August 1989 for £2.3 million.